Marketing is Hard: Art vs. Soup - Artist's Reception Day

 OMG.
 This is the best soup ever.
 You could sell this.My taste is pretty eclectic; I try to create more of what I love so I can love more of it.
 If I find someone who loves what I do enough to pay for it, that shared love is more reward than money.
 Having money allows me to create.
 It's a vicious cycle, risky when you realize how much I like surprises.
 Surprises aren't really popular.

 And, honestly, if people give money for something I created, and they love it for no more than 5 minutes before getting bored, their 5 minutes of happiness is my true reward.
 My love for what I make is more important to me than accolades, and sharing makes me happy.
 But.

 You already know what's the worst:

 We like that soup over there.
 Can you make us some of that?We want soup, but we want it to be like the soup we already know.
-How can we know which soup you made if you don't label it properly on the can?
-The system has demographics, and they know how many of which people will buy what kind of soup, so there's a contract available if you just...
+How can we know which soup you've made if you don't label it properly on the can?
+The system has demographics, and we know how many of which people will buy what kind of soup, so there's a contract available if you just...

 What people want to purchase, regardless of medium, is how it makes them feel.

 Is the idea is to own feelings we can control, unlike the ones our psyches use to assail us?
 To know which emotion we're getting when we open the can.
 Is that it, peoples?
 Tell me so I can understand what I'm doing here at this exhibit of my own art.